DEVANSH-DVJ/Single-Exposure-Coded-Snapshot/README.md

 Code for OMP is present in form of a function in `omp.m`
 Code for Experiments is present in form of a function in `main.m`

 Execute `main.m` in MATLAB to reproduce the results.
 You can adjust the parameters like video file and number of frames (T) in `main.m`.
+The code is tested on MATLAB 2020b, but should work on other versions of MATLAB with no or little changes.

 ## Results